SCCapstone/Colite/README.md

 - go to the url: localhost/8080 to be able to view the application after it is built and running

  # DEPLOYMENT
+The application will be hosted on an AWS server

 # TESTING
 - the unit tests will be located in tests/units